6 vintage watch terms you should know that will save you lots of headache

 Fortunately, respected vendors like LoupeThis are good about such disclosures.
 They also disclosed the later bezel insert, another value dampener, and the not-super-ideal case refinishing.

 There’s nothing necessarily wrong with buying a vintage watch that has been refinished or relumed, but there is something very wrong if such servicing is not transparently disclosed.
 The brand this is most prevalent with is Rolex.
-As mentioned before, originality is paramount in terms of owning a collector-grade and value-maximised vintage watch.
-But Rolex emphasises restoration at the factory, and will notoriously replace and refinish components in the name of bringing the watch back to its original spec.
+As mentioned, originality is paramount in terms of owning a collector-grade vintage watch.
+But Rolex emphasises restoration at the factory, and will notoriously replace components in the name of bringing the watch back to original spec.

-Ironically, while great for having a watch returned in more pristine and high-functioning condition, it’s a watch collector’s worst nightmare.
-This mindset was not kept back in the day, and watch owners then preferred such aggressive restoration.
+Ironically, while this is great for having a watch returned to high-functioning condition, it’s a watch collector’s worst nightmare.
+This mindset was not kept back in the day, and many owners preferred such aggressive restoration.
 Today, damage isn’t bad if it’s the right kind of damage, and is perceived to be coveted patination.
-So, as an example, Rolex would receive tritium-dial era watches that no longer glow, and replace the hands and dial with service parts that would.
-As a result, you’re left with a Rolex that now functions as intended – glowing in the dark – but has potentially more than halved in value because the degraded and drool-worthy patinated dial is gone.
+As an example, Rolex would receive tritium-dial era watches that no longer glow, and replace the hands and dial with service parts that would.
+As a result, you’re left with a Rolex that now functions as intended – glowing in the dark – but has potentially more than halved in value because the patinated dial is gone.

 Patina